ajour/ajour/README.md

 Ajour parses through the AddOns folder and uses a couple of rules to determine what to show (main addons) and not to show (dependencies).
 For example: If an addon does not specify a version in its .toc file, Ajour cannot determine if a newer version of it is available, and so we assume it's a dependency of another addon and hide it.

 If you are using an addon that Ajour doesn't list, we encourage you to raise an issue and tell us about it!
 We want Ajour to handle as many edge cases as possible.
+A collection of addons with known issues can be found in the [wiki](https://github.com/casperstorm/ajour/wiki/Addons-with-known-issues).

 **_Why Rust?_**